shadowrunners/Jinx/docs/install.md

 ## Installation Guide
+Before starting, this bot DOESN'T HAVE ANY SUPPORT FOR HEROKU, REPLIT OR GLITCH!
+If you encounter problems while hosting on one of these platforms, no help will be provided until official support is here!

 1. Create a bot on the [Discord Developer Portal](https://discordapp.com/developers/).
 2. Turn on **Server Members Intent** and **Presence Intent**in the bot's settings page on the developer portal.
 3. Install Node.js 17.